hce/vercettus/README.md

+# Vercettus command line utility

+## Intention

 The intention of this small tool is to read Vice City savegames and write them to a .yaml file.
 You can modify that yaml file and then have this tool apply the changes you made to the original savegame file.

 This is currently in development and I don't know how far I'll push it.
-My personal motivation is to be able to fiddle with the car generators.
-For example, I placed an apaci on the roof of the estate :-) (Though I did this with a hex editor.)
+So far, you can edit the *car generator* section and apply your changes to the original savegame.
+For example, I placed an apaci on the roof of the estate :-)

-What currently works is conversion of the car gen section of a savegame to a .yaml file.
-Example:
+## Steps

+### BACKUP your savegames!

+### Export the savegame to yaml:

+    vercettus -c "C:\path\to\your\savegame" -o sg.yaml

+### edit sg.yaml

+### Apply your changes:

+    vercettis -i sg.yaml -o "C:\path\to\your\savegame"

+## Couple Notes

+It is recommended that you apply the .yaml file to the same savegame file you generated it from.
+While it is possible to apply it to a different savegame file, this may cause unanticipated results.
+For example, each car generator has a "next generation time" timestamp stored on it.
+Now, if you were to generate a .yaml file from a pretty advanced game state and to import it to a lesser one, your in-game timers may be much smaller than the ones set on the cars, leading to the car generators to not work until you wait a lot of time.
+You have been warned.

+## More notes

+* Patches welcome! :-) I'd also like to hear from happy users.

+* This currently only works with the PC steam edition of the game.

+## Even more notes

+This utility would not have been possible without the stuff found at various websites, most notably https://gtamods.com/wiki/Saves_(GTA_VC)

+## Excerpt of a yaml file:

     ---
     - []